philbucher/salome-kratos-converter/README.md

  | (__/ _ \ ' \ V / -_) '_|  _/ -_) '_|
   \___\___/_||_\_/\___|_|  \__\___|_|
 ```
 This is a small tool to create mdpa-files form SALOME dat-files.
+It requires the `tkinter` module of Python.

 It does/can **NOT** replace GiD!
 You still have to create a case in GiD and then exchange the *.mdpa-file.